From the Principal

 Justice – Making the needs of the vulnerable paramount

-This year we are exploring the value of Compassion across our curriculum, prayer life, formation opportunities and rituals.
+This year we are exploring the value of Hospitality across our curriculum, prayer life, formation opportunities and rituals.